FACTBOX-Companies cut Russia operations and trade as sanctions tighten | Business

 France's TotalEnergies said it would no longer provide capital for new projects in Russia.
 BP is abandoning its 19.75% stake in Russian oil giant Rosneft, while Shell said it would exit all its Russian operations, including the flagship Sakhalin 2 LNG plant in which it holds a 27.5% stake, and which is 50% owned and operated by Gazprom.

 Norwegian energy group Equinor will start the process of divesting from its joint ventures in Russia.
-The company has been present in Russia for over 30 years, and in 2012 agreed to strategic cooperation with Rosneft.
 Denmark's Orsted has stopped sourcing Russian coal and biomass for its power plants but will continue to buy up to two billion cubic meters of natural gas from Gazprom per year under a long-term contract.

 Orsted also said it was not entering into new contracts with companies or using suppliers from Russia.
 Exxon Mobil will exit Russia's oil and gas operations that it has valued at more than $4 billion and halt new investment as a result of Moscow's invasion of Ukraine.